Dan and Kris Nigg winner of the 2015 Soil Conservation Award

-Each award winner will receive a certificate and recognition sign, which the recipient may install on the property for which their conservation efforts are being recognized.
+Dan was one of four producers nominated by eight Conservation Districts in the spring of 2015.
+Each award winner will recieve a certificate and recognition sign, which the recipient may install on the property for which their conservation efforts are being recognized.

 “Even though agricultural is the number one industry in South Dakota, producers are often overlooked by the general public,” said Walt Bones, Secretary of the South Dakota Department of Agriculture.
 “This award highlights their dedication to natural resource conservation and demonstrates that South Dakota producers are leaders when it comes to sustainable agricultural production.”

-Current state residents or groups may nominate any South Dakota farming or ranching operation for the award by submitting a nomination form—(click to download) or pick up a form at any Conservation District office—to the producer’s local Conservation District.
+Current state residents or groups may nominate any South Dakota farming or ranching operation for the award by submitting a nomination form — or pick up a form at any Conservation District office—to the producer’s local Conservation District.

 Producers utilizing grassed waterways, terraces, crop rotations, sufficient crop residue to protect soil stability, no-till, grasslands managed for sustainable productivity, livestock management to limit soil and nutrient runoff or forest lands managed according to a forest stewardship plan to conserve soil are eligible for the award.